GnisterDev/JavaFX-Calendar/docs/release3/challenges.md

   We learned that modular development requires a much more structured approach to planning and version control, especially as more modules are added and intergraated.
 By addressing these aspects from the start, we could of minimized complications later in the development process.

-# making the project to a shippable product

-## -difficult in it self

-'temporary'

 # Testing the project

 One of the major challenges in this project was ensuring thorough test coverage, especially for all the classes and functionality within the application.
-Creating effective tests was particularly challenging for the controller classes in JavaFX, where certain elements, such as managing scene transitions and switching stages, were difficult to simulate and mock effectively.

 ### Key Challenges:

 - **Mocking Dependencies:**

   We struggled with implementing mocks, especially for objects and methods that interacted directly with the JavaFX framework.
-For example, simulating user interactions with components like button, color pickers, and date selectors required a detailed setup, and maintaining thes mocks was complex and timeconsuming.
+Creating and maintaining these mocks was complex and timeconsuming.

 - **Ui and controller testing:**

-Testing the JavaFX controller layer proved difficult because JavaFX requires the UI thread for most interactions.
+Testing the JavaFX controller layer proved difficult.
 Standard test setups were often insufficient, as asynchonous tasks and multithreading issues complicated the behavior of controllers and UI elements during tests.

 ### Approchehes we tried: